britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Query Message Section body {#cbor-query}

 A Query body is a map.
-Queries MUST contain the query-name (5), query-contexts (13), and query-type (14) keys.
-Queries MAY contain the token(8) key and the query-opts (22) key.
+Queries MUST contain the query-name (5), query-contexts (8), and query-types (9) keys.
+Queries MAY contain the token (2) key and the query-opts (10) key.

 The value of the query-name (5) key is a UTF-8 encoded string containing the fully qualified name that is the subject of the query.

-The value of the query-contexts (13) key is an allowable context expression, as an array of context names as UTF-8 encoded strings.
+The value of the query-contexts (8) key is an allowable context expression, as an array of context names as UTF-8 encoded strings.
 The allowable context expression is evaluated in-order, as follows: